Tony Kuyper Photography

 Tips and best practices

 1. Use the "Selection Brush layer opacity" setting in the preferences (shown above) to choose how dense the paint looks when it is applied to create selections.
-The default is "100%" but a lower value allows more of the image to be visible as paint is applied with the Selection Brush.
-Using a lower "Selection Brush layer opacity" setting, like "50%", offers the option to still see the image better when applying the paint to better determine where to apply it.
+"50%" is the default.
+Using values less than 100% makes it easier to see the image when applying the paint to better determine where to apply it.

-4. For standard selections, Hardness of the Brush tool determines feathering.
+4. For Standard Selections only, Hardness of the Brush tool determines feathering.
 To make a selection with no feathering, set Brush Hardness to 100%.
-As the Hardness percentage decreases, the feathering for the selection will increase.
+As the Hardness percentage decreases, the feathering for the selection increases.
+NOTE: Brush Hardness should always be set to 100% for making Object Selections.

-6. When planning to use the "Rectangle" object selection option it is not necessary to paint all the way around the object.
+6. When planning to use the Rectangle Object Selection option, it is not necessary to paint all the way around the object to be selected.
 Two dabs of paint in the diagonal corners of the rectangle that defines the object to be selected are all that's needed.
 Some users prefer to place dabs of paint on several outer parts of the object to be selected.
-This works too for "Rectangle" object selections.
+This works too for Rectangle object selections.

-7. When planning to use the "Lasso" object selection option, it is frequently possible to use the Selection Brush to make a loose outline around the object and then click the "Lasso" output option.
+7. When planning to use the Lasso Object Selection option, it is frequently possible to use the Selection Brush to make a loose outline around the object and then click the Lasso Output Selection button again to select it.
 However, if this doesn't properly select the object, click the "Cancel" button to start over, painting over the object entirely with the Selection Brush the next time instead of making a loose outline around it.
-Completely painting over an object is the surest way to properly define it for selection with the "Lasso" object selection output option.
+Completely painting over an object is the surest way to properly define it for selection with the Lasso object selection output option.

 8. Photoshop's Object Selection tool only allows selecting one object at a time.
-Because of this limitation, the "Rectangle" and "Lasso" object selection output options (which use the Photoshop tool) canNOT select multiple objects at the same time either.
-So, when using the Selection Brush to select an object, select only one object at a time and then output the selection using the "Rectangle" and "Lasso" object selection output buttons.
-To select additional objects, hold down the "CTRL" key (Windows) or "command" key (MAC) when clicking the "+" button.
+Because of this limitation, the Rectangle and Lasso Object Selection options (which use the Photoshop tool) canNOT select multiple objects at the same time either.
+So, when using the Selection Brush to select an object, select only one object at a time and then output the selection using the Rectangle and Lasso Object Selection buttons.
+To select additional objects, click either the Rectangle and Lasso Object Selection buttons to initiate the process.
 This saves the current selected area in memory.
 Then paint in the next object that needs to be selected.
-Now, when the newly painted object is output as a selection using the "Rectangle" or "Lasso" object selection options, the saved selected area will automatically be added back as part of the active selection.
+Now, when the newly painted object is output as a selection using the highlighted Rectangle or Lasso Object Selection buttons, the saved selected area will automatically be added back as part of the active selection.

 11. While magenta is the default color for painting with the Selection Brush, "Choose overlay color" in the preferences allows choosing a different color.
 NOTE: Saturated colors work best for visualizing areas painted with the Selection Brush.